ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 * Use the following command to turn in your files:
 <pre>
--bash-4.2$ ~bboe/bin/submit -p 195 myProg01.cpp myProg02.cpp
+-bash-4.2$ ~submit/submit -p 627 myProg01.cpp myProg02.cpp
 </pre>

-The number 195 is the "project number" specfic to CS16 W15 lab01 for Conrad's section.
+The number 195 is the "project number" specfic to CS16 W17 lab01 for our class section.

-==== What a successful turnin looks like ====
+### What a successful turnin looks like

 ```
--bash-4.2$ cd ~/cs16/lab01
--bash-4.2$ pwd
+[dimirza@csil-02 lab01]$ pwd
-/cs/faculty/pconrad/cs16/lab01
+/cs/faculty/dimirza/cs16/lab01
--bash-4.2$ ls
+[dimirza@csil-02 lab01]$ ls
-animals01.txt  countDucks.cpp  myProg02      sample01
+animals01.txt  countDucks      myProg01      myProg02      README.md
-animals02.txt  myProg01.cpp    myProg02.cpp  sample01.cpp
+animals02.txt  countDucks.cpp  myProg01.cpp  myProg02.cpp  sample01.cpp
--bash-4.2$ ~bboe/bin/submit -p 195 myProg01.cpp myProg02.cpp
+[dimirza@csil-02 lab01]$ ~submit/submit -p 627 myProg01.cpp myProg02.cpp
-logged in as pconrad@cs.ucsb.edu
+logged in as dimirza@cs.ucsb.edu
 Sending myProg01.cpp
 Sending myProg02.cpp
 Submission successful
-Results will be available at: https://submit.cs.ucsb.edu/submission/68832
+Results will be available at: https://submit.cs.ucsb.edu/submission/226377
--bash-4.2$
+[dimirza@csil-02 lab01]$
 ```

 Once you have done the submit, go to the link shown.
 (Yours will have a different number from the one given above.)

-==== What you'll see on submit.cs if the submission was successful ====
+### What you'll see on submit.cs if the submission was successful

 If you see the following, it means you passed all the tests.
-This is 120 points of the 200 points for this lab.

-The other 80 are for promptness and style, and they are explained in the final section of these instructions.

-So, if you are seeing this green output, you are ready to scroll down to those and check over your code for those issues.
+A successful submission will get 120 points.
 If you find any thing you want to change, you may resubmit as many times as needed up until the deadline.

 <div id="diff_table_div">
 <div class="row-fluid"><div class="pull-left well well-small"><h3 style="color:green">Passed Tests</h3><table border="1">